 Bright, crunchy carrots are satisfying raw or in your favorite recipe.
 Harvested in summer and fall, Michigan grows carrots for both fresh market and processing.
-Fresh market carrots are in season from late July through November, and carrots for processing are harvested from early October through late November and are available all year.
+While market carrots are in season from late July through November, carrots for processing are harvested from early October through late November and are available all year.

 - In 2018 , Michigan produced 152 million pounds of carrots

 - The value of Michigan carrots for both fresh and processed use is $14.5 million

 - Michigan ranks fourth in the nation for the production of carrots

 - Most Michigan carrots are grown in Newaygo and Oceana counties

 - One 2.8-ounce carrot has only 40 calories